Will Boris Johnson resign?

 Boris Johnson is facing one of the most politically perilous moments of his premiership, as he continues to come under intense scrutiny over his own involvement in a No 10 drinks party held in the midst of England’s first national lockdown.

-No 10 has also stonewalled questions over the party — pointing to the Whitehall investigation led by the senior civil servant Sue Gray into rule-breaking events — but anger is growing among Tory MPs and Conservative-leaning newspapers.
+No 10 stonewalled questions over the party - pointing to the Whitehall investigation led by the senior civil servant Sue Gray into rule-breaking events - but anger only grew among Tory MPs and Conservative-leaning newspapers.

+Finally, at Prime Minister’s Questions in the House of Commons at high noon on Wednesday, Mr Johnson did address the issue, confirming that he had attended the garden gathering for around 25 minutes with the intention of thanking his staff for their efforts during the pandemic while claiming, somewhat improbably: “I believed implicitly that it was a work event.”

+He apologised, expressed empathy for the public fury in light of the personal sacrifices millions had made and implored his critics to await the outcome of Ms Gray’s inquiry before passing judgement.

+Both Liberal Democrat leader Sir Ed Davey and Ian Blackford, the Scottish National Party leader in the Commons, likewise called on Mr Johnson to “do the decent thing and resign”.

+Support for the embattled prime minister from Cabinet colleagues like deputy PM Dominic Raab, chancellor Rishi Sunak and foreign secretary Liz Truss has since been issued, without a great deal of evident enthusiasm.

-Inevitably, attention has rapidly turned towards Mr Johnson’s future in No 10 and just last night a poll showed that two-thirds of the public (66 per cent) believed he should resign amid the latest allegation of rule-busting parties.
+Since the story first broke, attention has inevitably turned towards the prime minister’s future in No 10 and, on Tuesday night, a poll showed that two-thirds of the public (66 per cent) believed he should resign amid the latest allegation of rule-busting parties.

-But will Boris Johnson resign?
-If he admits to MPs he attended the party and broke lockdown rules, he will face immediate calls to step aside for misleading Parliament from opposition parties.
+But will Boris Johnson go?
+The calls for him to step aside are already becoming deafening.

+Mr Ross added: “If the prime minister has misled Parliament, then he must resign”.

-But the prime minister could reach for the increasingly farcical defence that he cannot comment on the allegations until Ms Gray’s inquiry concludes.
-The results of this probe (no timetable has been set out publicly) will be crucial for Mr Johnson’s future.
-If it finds he broke lockdown rules at the No 10 gathering, calls for his resignation will grow further.
+But, so far, Mr Johnson has continued to reach for the increasingly farcical defence that he cannot comment on the allegations until Ms Gray’s inquiry concludes.
+The results of this probe (no timetable has been set out publicly) will be crucial in determining his future.
+If it finds he broke lockdown rules at the No 10 gathering, calls for his resignation will grow louder still.

-On Wednesday morning, the backbench Conservative MP, Nigel Mills, said his position would be “untenable” and it would be a resigning mater if he was found to be at the May 2020 event.
-Perhaps, but any frequent observer of Johnson’s administration might point to the prime minister’s reluctance to sack his own ministers for breaches of the ministerial code and could attempt to ride out the storm.
+Before that heated Prime Minister’s Questions session, the backbench Conservative MP, Nigel Mills, said his position would be “untenable” and it would be a resigning mater if he was found to be at the May 2020 event.
+Perhaps, but any frequent observer of the Johnson administration might point to the prime minister’s reluctance to sack his own ministers for breaches of the ministerial code and expect him to attempt to ride out the current storm.

 It also remains to be seen whether the Metropolitan Police launches a formal investigation into rule-breaking in No 10.
 After reports emerged on Monday of the 20 May 2020 gathering, the force said it was “in contact” with the Cabinet Office over “alleged breaches of the Health Protection Regulations at Downing Street”.